Battle of Uji (1180): Battle

 Sad has been my life, fated no fruit to produce.It is said that "Yorimasa committed seppuku in a way that set the standard for generations to come."

 With the main Minamoto leaders gone, the Taira quickly took control of the Temple.
 The Taira then went in pursuit of Prince Mochihito, who was trying to escape.
-With around 400-500 men they set off and found him at the Kōmyōzen torii and in a hail of arrows was thrown of his horse, and was afterwards decaptitated.'
+With around 400-500 men they set off and found him at the Kōmyōzen torii and in a hail of arrows was thrown off his horse, and was afterwards decaptitated.'
 Shortly after the battle, 7,000 Monks from Nara were on their way to the battleground, but had received news the battle had already ended in a defeat, and they all went back home.'